 Madden opened the scoring at 7:51 of the first period.
 After linemate Jay Pandolfo made a one-handed swipe to push the puck away from Bruins defenseman Sean Brown, Madden wristed a shot from the left faceoff circle that beat Hackett to the stick side.

 Boston was outshot, 14-10, in the second period but scored twice to take the lead.

 Less than five minutes later, Thornton got a piece of Glen Murray’s wrister off the right boards and the puck trickled by Brodeur.

 “You have to be nervous when he has the puck,” Devils coach Pat Burns said of Thornton.
-“You saw on that goal he went around everybody.
-He went around a lot of years of experience and just about the best goalie in the NHL all by himself.”
+“He’s a pretty good player.
+You saw on that (first) goal that he went around everybody.
+He went around a lot of years of experience and just about beat the best goalie in the NHL all by himself.”